Reading Time: 3 minutes (ish)

 Using this in Gamification

 This is obviously focused on Enterprise gamification.
-It is not the job of an advertising company using gamification to sell a product, to ensure the core needs of their target audience.
+It is not the job of an advertising company using gamification to sell a product, to ensure the base needs of their target audience.
 This is the job of the individual and their employer.
-However, if their target audience does not feel they have their core needs satisfied by work or other means, it is pretty unlikely that the adversing will work on them, gamified or otherwise!
+However, if their target audience does not feel they have their base needs satisfied by work or other means, it is pretty unlikely that the advertising will work on them, gamified or otherwise!

 In the enterprise, be aware that if your employees are struggling financially and it is perceived that you could improve this, gamification could seriously backfire.
-The money you spend on that, could be seen to be spent on improving the lives of the employees at a core level rather than a trivial one!
+The money you spend on that could be seen to be spent on improving the lives of the employees at a base level rather than a trivial one!